Goodwill - What is goodwill?

 Manage company assets with Debitoor accounting and invoicing software.
 Try Debitoor free for 7 days.

+Goodwill is usually associated with a business acquisition.
 When one company is purchased by another, it is common for the buyer to pay more than the market value of the target business’s identifiable assets and liabilities.
 The amount paid in excess of the market value is known as goodwill.

-Why does goodwill occur?
+Why is goodwill important?

 Although they cannot easily be calculated, intangible assets significantly contribute to a company’s success and value.